Your Antifreeze/Coolant Questions Answered

 Are Basic Antifreeze Formulas the Same?

 Almost every antifreeze chosen by OE designers is 95 percent ethylene glycol, but the additives vary a lot from manufacturer to manufacturer and provide each brand and variant with its unique characteristics.
-With a few exceptions like the GM cars that require DEX COOL formulas, this makes them compatible.
 The practice of following the recommendations is one of using the antifreeze that tested best under controlled conditions.

 How Often Do I Need To Change My Coolant?

-A full coolant replacement is generally recommended every year or two by manufacturers, depending on the model.
-Sometimes this is phrased in mileage, but it usually calculates to the average driven over a couple years.
+A full coolant replacement is generally recommended every three to five years or 100,000 – 150,000 miles by manufacturers, depending on the model, but sometimes these intervals are shorter for older automobiles.
+OAT antifreeze was formulated to have a much longer life than IAT antifreeze.
 You can check the specific gravity and color of your coolant to see if it is time.
 You’ll need a test kit to do it yourself.
 Most of the time, coolant is good longer than the estimate in the owner’s manual, but sometimes it breaks down early and you lose performance.
 That’s why regular checks on the coolant will serve you better than an estimate in time or miles.
 You can get a longer lifespan out of extended life varieties, with some formulas boasting life expectancies as high as five years.
 If you are curious about extended life varieties, check out whether your manufacturer has made any recommendations about a maximum life formula in addition to the OEM one.